What is cloud security?

 - Sensitive data loss: Much of the data that’s stored in the cloud is sensitive, private, or includes intellectual property.
 If a company’s cloud service is breached, cyber attackers can easily gain access to this data.
 But even without an attack, certain services can pose a risk if their terms and conditions claim ownership of the data uploaded to them.

-- Loss of end user control: Without proper visibility and control, a company’s end users can unknowingly, or even willfully, put the organization at risk.
+- Loss of end-user control: Without proper visibility and control, a company’s end users can unknowingly, or even willfully, put the organization at risk.
 Here’s an example: A salesperson who is about to resign from their current business decides to download a report of their customer contacts and upload that data to a personal cloud storage service.
 Once they’re hired by a competitor organization, they can leverage that data.

 - Damaged reputation among customers: When your data is breached, inevitably, your customers are less likely to trust your organization.
-And without adequate trust, your organization may have to deal with revenue loss.
+Without adequate trust, your organization may have to deal with revenue loss.
 Sadly, one of the most well-known card data breaches occurred with Target.
 When cyber attackers stole over 40 million customer credit and debit cards, one of the results was a loss of trust.
 Not to mention, a common result of lost customer trust is a phenomenon called “customer churn,” wherein customers decide to take their business elsewhere—even if they were happy, loyal consumers of the organization before the breach.

 As more companies turn to the cloud, ensuring cloud security measures are in place is non-negotiable.
 Because the consequences of a security breach are high, the value of a reliable cloud security plan is monumental.
 There are several reasons why an organization should choose cloud security: